 “Eurocorps, an outfit formed by 10 nations, is aided in its mission by its multinational scope and extensive experience gained in just about every major operation under NATO or European Union command,” said Kolodziej via a press statement.
 Assumption of the NRF mission means Eurocorps could potentially lead up to 65,000 ground troops in a high-intensity warfare, he said.

 LANDCOM declared Eurocorps ready for the NRF following completion of the final phases of their rigorous Combat Readiness Evaluation (CREVAL) during Exercise Trident Jupiter 19 in November at the NATO Joint Warfare Centre in Stavanger, Norway.
-LANDCOM, as NATO’s advocate for land domain expertise, is responsible for ensuring land domain readiness, interoperability, standardization, and competency across Allied land forces.
+LANDCOM, as NATO’s advocate for land domain expertise, is responsible for enabling land domain readiness, interoperability, standardization, and competency across Allied land forces.

 The NRF was established in 2002 to provide the Alliance with an immediate and credible response capability for the range of military operations.
 Though it has evolved over the past 17 years, readiness remains at its core.
 The decision to use the NRF requires political consensus taken on a case-by-case basis by the North Atlantic Council.

 In pre-ceremony briefings to Eurocorps, 1GNC Commander, German Army Lieutenant General Alfons Mais, reflected on the responsibility that comes as the NATO stand-by land component.

 “When you take over this mission you look at the daily news differently,” he said.
 He expanded by stating people can simply look at what’s happening in the world right now to understand the gravity of this critical NATO mission.